its-saanvi/linux-mcsr/doc/boat-eye.md

 - **NOTE:** You should run Autokey and run the script each time you want to have Tall Macro.
 - You can also run custom scripts on every resolution toggle (eg. for setting DPI on toggling resolution for easier eye measurements by just adding a call to `os.system(<script_path>)` in the respective if/elif conditions, but this is out-of-scope of this document).

-# OBS Projectors
+# Eye Measuring Projector
+- There are two methods for displaying an eye measuring projector:
+  - You can use [xEyeSee by qMaxXen](https://github.com/qMaxXen/xEyeSee?tab=readme-ov-file#xeyesee) to display an eye measuring projector automatically when using Tall Macro.
+This method does not require OBS Studio.
-- You can follow [Priffie's Youtube Tutorial](https://youtu.be/_CXmCUYJbSk?si=2xyTiTuAnlpGdsDl) to setup OBS projectors.
+  - The second method is to use OBS Studio.
+You can follow [Priffie's YouTube Tutorial](https://youtu.be/_CXmCUYJbSk?si=2xyTiTuAnlpGdsDl) to setup an OBS projector.

 # Polling Rate